opencog/atomspace/opencog/matrix/README.md

 sums `N(x,*) = sum_y N(x,y)` and likewise `N(*,y)`.
 If you think of
 `N(x,y)` as a matrix, these are the totals for the entries in each row or column of the matrix.
 Likewise, `N(*,*) = sum_x sum_y N(x,y)`.
+In statistics, these are called "marginals", because you write the subtotals in the "margins" of your table.

 The `add-pair-freq-api` class provides an API to report the frequencies of pairs, and the partial sums over rows and columns.
 The frequency